noun • [day-tuh val-eh-day-shun] • the process of ensuring consistency and accuracy within a dataset

 Many software programs can be used to perform data validation for you.
 This method of validation is very straightforward since these programs have been developed to understand your rules and the file structures you are working with.
 The ideal tool is one that lets you build validation into every step of your workflow, without requiring an in-depth understanding of the underlying format.

-FME For Data Validation
+FME for Data Validation

-Software like FME enables you to customize your data validation workflow precisely for your needs.
+Software like FME enables you to customize data validation workflows precisely for your needs.
 You can create workflows that are specific to data validation, or add data validation as a step within other data integration workflows.
 Additionally, you can automatically run any data validation workflow on a schedule (or on-demand) which means you can build a workflow once, and reuse it over and over.

-To ensure that your data is fit to serve its purpose most effectively, you can add validation-based “transformers” to your workflow.
-For example, FME’s GeometryValidator, AttributeValidator, and Tester transformers all help you verify that your data is formatted and structured based on your specific data validation rules.
-These transformers can be used at the beginning of workflows to validate that the data you’re reading is correct, or at the end of a workflow to validate that your data has been converted and transformed properly.
+To ensure that data is fit to serve its purpose most effectively, you can add validation-based “transformers” to your workflow.
+For example, FME’s GeometryValidator, AttributeValidator, and Tester transformers all help you verify that data is formatted and structured based on your specific data validation rules.
+These transformers can be used at the beginning of workflows to validate that the data you’re reading is correct, or at the end of a workflow to validate that data has been converted and transformed properly.

 FME supports over 450 formats and applications through tools called readers and writers.
-Each reader and writer has been designed to understand the specific nature of your data format to aid in the validation process.
+Each reader and writer has been designed to understand the specific nature of its data format to aid in the validation process.
 Readers and writers go beyond just understanding a file extension.
 They understand based on function, too.
 For example, not all .xml files are the same.
 You may be using XML to store data for CityGML, GPX, LandXML, or Microsoft MapPoint Web.
-Each of FME’s readers and writers will interpret your data by need, not just by format.
+Each of FME’s readers and writers will interpret the data by need, not just by format.

-With FME you can ensure that your data is correct (contains no inconsistencies or errors), complete (there are no missing fields where a value is required), and compliant (meets the specifications of data model standards).
+With FME you can ensure that data is correct (contains no inconsistencies or errors), complete (there are no missing fields where a value is required), and compliant (meets the specifications of data model standards).